-My thoughts on these were related to using proper form, band placement and mainlining a constant grip on the bar.
+My thoughts on these were related to using proper form, band placement, and mainlining a constant grip on the bar.

 What Is Variable Resistance?

 For example, if you perform the standing chest press exercise with the X3 Bar, the latex fitness bands give you less resistance when you first start to push.
 As you push forward, the resistance increases as the fitness bands are stretched.

 Variable resistance machines are very common in fitness centers.
 Most of the chest presses, leg presses, shoulder press machines, etc. I've seen are variable resistance machines.
 They gave you more help where you are weakest and less help where you are strongest.
-The same thing is also true for the X3 latex fitness bands.
+The same thing is also true for X3 latex fitness bands.

 Variable resistance machines like X3 Bar are different than free weights.
 Free weights – barbells and dumbbells – give you a constant resistance.
-For example, if you do a biceps curl with 25 pound dumbbells, the resistance is 25 pounds when you start the exercise and 25 pounds when you finish the exercise.
+For example, if you do a biceps curl with 25-pound dumbbells, the resistance is 25 pounds when you start the exercise and 25 pounds when you finish the exercise.
 It's constant.
 It does not vary.

-With the X3 Bar system, the philosophy is variable resistance is better because it puts less stress on your joints where you are weaker and more stress at points in the range of motion, where you are strongest.
+With the X3 Bar system, the philosophy is variable resistance is better because it puts less stress on your joints where you are weaker and more stress at points in the range of motion where you are strongest.
 This might reduce the risk of injuries.
 It does make some sense.

-The debate of whats better – variable resistance or constant resistance – has been going on for a long time.
+The debate of what's better – variable resistance or constant resistance – has been going on for a long time.
 While both sides of this debate have their points, I'll just say they both make some sense.

 Who Makes X3 Bar?

 The company is called Jaquish Biomedical.
-Another name is Titan Biomedical (TitanBiomed.com), although TitanBioMed redirects to the Jaquish Biomedical website, so I think Jaquish is the main name for the company.
+An older name that is no longer used is Titan Biomedical (TitanBiomed.com).
+This site redirects to the Jaquish Biomedical website.
+Jaquish Biomedical is the name of the company.
 It's named after the owner of the company, Dr. John Jaquish.